Fire-Dragon-DoL/boostit/README.md

 Were you short on time and not able to include something that you want us to know about?
 Please list it here so that we know that you considered it.

-A pleasant user interface is missing.
+A pleasant user interface is missing (no CSS applied to the existing one).

 ### Other information about your submission that you feel it's important that we know if applicable.
 - Devise stretches is set to 12 and includes a pepper to respect